xmxanuel/security-reviews/README.md

 In the last two years, Manuel reviewed more than +20 codebases and found critical bugs across multiple DeFi protocols and in addition helped to improve their overall design.

-Manuel also actively contributes to projects like [Radicle Drips](https://github.com/drips-network/contracts/) a highly optimized streaming protocol for open source dependency funding where he was involved in the design and nowadays, mostly serves as PR reviewer.
+Manuel also actively contributes to projects such as [Radicle Drips](https://github.com/drips-network/contracts/), a highly optimized streaming protocol for open-source dependency funding.
+Initially involved in the design, he now mostly serves as a PR reviewer.

 # Portfolio